 From abroad : 33 1 40 14 80 50.

 - the telephone number of Jean Régis Carof, Director of Shareholder and Market Authority Relations: 33 1 47 56 82 65

 Finally, you can also send us an e-mail using the "Your contacts" section .

-How can I obtain an Annual Report or a Registration Document?
+How can I order a printed copy of the Annual Report or Registration Document?

-The Annual Report and the Registration Document can be read or downloaded in the section L'Oréal in 2012 / Annual Report 2012.
+The Annual Report and the Registration Document can be read or downloaded in the section Annual Overview 2013 / Annual Report 2013.

 If you would prefer to receive a hard copy, please fill in the Order Form.

 Why don't you have a Shareholders Club?